ApolloAuto/apollo/modules/perception/camera_location_refinement/README.md

-# Module Name
+# perception-camera-location-refinement
-camera_location_refinement

-# Introduction
+## Introduction

 Post process the obstacles detected in the previous stage.
 It mainly calculates the relative position and height of the tuning target and the camera by fitting the ground plane in the camera plane

-# Directory Structure
+## Directory Structure

 ```
 ├── camera_location_refinement  // object location refinement module
     ├── conf                    // module configuration files